English country dancing to live music at Princeton Country Dancers

 Visit our Special Events page to see some exciting things that we are looking forward to.

 On select days throughout the year, musicians can bring their instruments to join the Pick-up Band.
-Click over to our PUB page to find out about the Pick-up Band.
-You can click here for information about the MAD (Mixed Age Dance) Band.

 The newest dance series sponsored by PCD, this series features traditional couple dancing mainly from Sweden and Norway.
 As with our other dances, all are welcome, no partner required.
 Dances include schottische, reinlender, polska, slangpolska, snoa, waltz, and hambo.